Case Study: Power Plant Hydrogen Explosion

 Key findings included:

-- Weather awning not designed for hydrogen ventilation – The weather awning above the storage tank was not designed for ventilation as required for hydrogen safety and code compliance.
+The weather awning above the storage tank was not designed for ventilation as required for hydrogen safety and code compliance.
 When hydrogen was released, the rising gas was forced up the angled roof line and collected in the space contained by three walls.
-NFPA 2 126.96.36.199 states that “Walls shall not obstruct more than one side of the structure” and “obstructed area by walls shall not exceed 25% of the structure’s perimeter area.”
+NFPA 2 184.108.40.206 states that “Walls shall not obstruct more than one side of the structure” and “obstructed area by walls shall not exceed 25% of the structure’s perimeter area.”

-In every WHA failure analysis, our engineers aren’t just looking back to what went wrong; they are looking forward to identify lessons learned and best practices to prevent similar incidents.
+In every WHA failure analysis, our engineers aren’t just looking back to what went wrong.
+They are also looking forward to identify lessons learned and best practices to prevent similar incidents.

 Hydrogen-specific risk analysis, such as WHA’s Hydrogen Combustion Risk Analysis (HCRA), can also help identify and mitigate hydrogen system and component design problems before an incident occurs.